JKhawaja/concurrency/Outline.md

 # Avoiding Conflicts in Concurrency Structures -- Outline

-### Operation Priorities as a Partial Ordering for V-DDAGs

-V-DDAGs can be ordered by *operation priority* i.e. if `read`s have higher priority than `write`s, or vice versa.

-This can be used to provide a specific degree of consistency for reads on the structure (as to a specific degree for the guarantee of a read having the latest data).

 ## Algorithm

 goRoutine (Access procedure) Constructor Function: configures goroutines (access procedures) with appropriate information at launch.